Ironwall

 12. Overloading

-- Functions are overloaded by the uniqueness of the function name and parameter list
+• Functions are overloaded by the uniqueness of the function name and parameter-type signature

-- Generic classes and generic functions are overloaded by the uniqueness of the generic name and generic parameter count
+• Generic classes and generic functions are overloaded by the uniqueness of the generic name and type-parameter count

 Ironwall Builtin Boundary Specification